Under Pressure: An Automated Tourniquet Performance Study

 2.1 Study Design and Participants

-A one-time, observational study was conducted in a controlled, non-clinical setting.
-The protocol (IRB ID: 2025-0372) was reviewed and approved by an independent review board via Expedited Review under 45 CFR 46.110.
-A total of 31 healthy participants were recruited via word-of-mouth.
-After providing informed consent, non-identifiable demographic data was collected.
-Two participants under 18 were evaluated with parental permission and under the supervision of their parents for internal evaluation purposes only and were not part of the formal IRB-approved study protocol.
+A one-time, observational study was conducted in a controlled, non-clinical setting with healthy adult volunteers.
+The protocol (IRB ID: 2025-0372) was reviewed and approved by an independent review board under 45 CFR 46.110.
+A total of 31 volunteers were recruited, including 4 minors who were excluded from this analysis.
+Of the 27 adult volunteers, one individual opted out of the procedure, resulting in a final analysis cohort of 26 individuals.
+After providing informed consent, non-identifiable demographic data were collected.

 2.2 Procedures

 Limb circumferences were measured for both the upper arm and thigh.
-The AutoTQ® device was then applied sequentially to the upper arm and thigh.
-A handheld Huntleigh 4MHz Doppler ultrasound device was used to detect arterial blood flow at the popliteal artery (behind the knee) for thigh applications and the brachial artery (in the elbow pit) for arm applications.
+The AutoTQ® device was then applied sequentially to the upper arm and thigh by a single trained operator; the order of application was not randomized.
+A handheld Doppler ultrasound device was used to detect arterial blood flow.
 Timing began at the moment the device's inflate button was pressed.
-Initial inflation was limited to 300 mmHg in most cases.
-If a pulse was still detected, the AutoTQ® pressure was increased until complete occlusion was achieved.
-Inflation was stopped immediately upon Doppler-confirmed occlusion, and the final pressure and time were recorded.
+Inflation was stopped immediately upon Doppler-confirmed occlusion.
+No adverse events were reported, and all applications were well-tolerated.

 2.3 Statistical Methods